kent-map/kent/20c/20c-oram-biography.md

 Oram’s success in producing electronic themes and sound effects, including a composition for the play ‘Amphitryon 38’ which was the first wholly electronic score in the history of the BBC, led to a growing demand for programmes to be scored in this way.
 Oram campaigned for dedicated facilities and in 1958 the BBC’s Radiophonic Workshop was established with Oram as its Studio Manager.
 Despite her success in having established the workshop, Oram was not involved in its activities for long.
 Inspired by musicians across the channel and increasingly frustrated by the BBC music department’s attitude towards electronic composition and its refusal to make it a focal point of their activities, she resigned from her post less than a year into the workshop’s existence.
 However, through her pioneering achievements she made possible the work of later workshop musicians such as Delia Derbyshire, composer of the iconic ‘Doctor Who’ theme tune.

-Upon leaving the BBC, Oram set up her own studio in Fairseat, Kent, for the composition of electronic music.
-The innovative technique she created called Oramics, for which she built her own unique machine, involves drawing directly onto film strips which are then read by photo-electric cells and converted into sound.
+Upon leaving the BBC, Oram set up her own studio at Tower Folly, Fairseat:'a freezing converted oast house at Wrotham in Kent, where her clutter was augmented by a menagerie of cats, goats and chickens.'[^ref1]  It was here that she composed electronic music and developed the innovative technique called Oramics, for which she built her own unique machine.
+It involves drawing directly onto film strips which are then read by photo-electric cells and converted into sound.
 In Oram’s own words:
 <br><br>
 'Every nuance, every subtlety of phrasing, every tone gradation or pitch inflection must be possible just by a change in the written form.'

+“in a freezing converted oast house at Wrotham in Kent, where her clutter was augmented by a menagerie of cats, goats and chickens.”
+[Obituary - Friday,  Jan.
+24, 2003 The Times ] she built the Oramics machine with help from her brother John and funding from the Gulbenkian Foundation. [see Times obit for more detail]

 In addition to lecturing on electronic music and studio techniques at Canterbury Christ Church, Oram continued her work as a commercial composer to fund the development of Oramics, using her system to make a wide range of music and sounds for radio, television, theatre, film and exhibitions.
 She received two grants from the Gulbenkian Foundation and was able to produce ‘Contrasts Essonic’ in 1963, the first entirely sound-drawn piece using the machine.
 Oram’s research evolved to look at the behaviour of the ear and perception of the brain’s interpretation of the world, studying vibrational phenomena and describing Oramics as 'the study of sound and its relationship to life.'
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/3/3a/Oramics_waveform_slide.jpg" label="Oramics waveform slides painted by Daphne Oram, 1965–80" attribution="tpholland, via Wikimedia Commons" license="CC BY 2.0">